zfcampus/apigility-documentation/modules/zf-versioning.md

 Introduction
 ------------

-`zf-versioning` is a ZF2 module for automating service versioning through both URIs and `Accept` or `Content-Type` header media types.
+zf-versioning is a Zend Framework module for automating service versioning through both URIs and `Accept` or `Content-Type` header media types.
 Information extracted from either the URI or header media type that relates to versioning will be made available in the route match object.
 In situations where a controller service name is utilizing a sub-namespace matching the regexp `V(\d)`, the matched